Hsinbyushin: Siam (1765–1767)

 The Burmese forces reached the outskirts of Ayutthaya on 20 January 1766.
 The Burmese then began what turned out to be a grueling 14-month siege.
 Burmese chronicles note that the inhabitants of Ayutthaya fought fiercely and bravely against the Burmese invaders.
-In January 1767, the city suffered a catastrophic fire, which burned 10,000 houses.In January 1767, the city suffered a catastrophic fire, which burned 10,000 houses.
+In January 1767, the city suffered a catastrophic fire, which burned 10,000 houses.
 The Burmese armies finally breached the city's defenses on 7 April 1767, and subsequently sacked and burned the entire city.
 Gold, cannons, treatises on science and religion, people, royals, musicians, and artisans were all hauled back to Ava.

 Most of the Burmese armies marched back with its large war booty, with a small number of prize garrisons being left in a number of Siamese outposts and cities, including near the former Siamese capital.
 By late 1767, Hsinbyushin was forced to recall even more of his Siamese garrison units back to Ava to deal with the Chinese invasions.

 A long-term effect of the sacking of Ayutthaya in Burma was the creation of the Yodia people, or the descendants of forcibly relocated Ayutthaya inhabitants to Burma.
 Ayutthayan musicians and artisans would hold significant roles within the Ava court and would significantly influence Burmese arts and culture.
 Generations of successive Ayutthaya nobles intermarried with Konbaung rulers and princes.